smastrom/vue-use-active-scroll/README.md

 It is a Vue 3 composable that implements a customizable scroll observer and returns **reactive data** of the current active target.

-It automatically ensures that the returned target reflects:
+### Features

-- User's reading flow regardless of scrolling speed
+- Accurate results at any scroll speed
-- The clicked link regardless of the scroll-behavior, custom scroll functions, etc.
+- Customizable boundary offsets for each scroll direction
-- Different behaviors on mount, scroll and click
+- Automatic behavior regulation on mount, scroll, click and touch
-- The URL hash
+- URL hash replace

-### What it doesn't do?
+- Scroll behavior/callback agnostic

-- Mutate your elements
+- Doesn't mutate your elements or add any CSS
-- Scroll to targets
+- ~1.5KB (gzipped) with no dependencies

 ### Limitations